SAP-archive/teched2020-DEV166/exercises/ex0/README.md

 # Getting Started - Setting up your development environment

-Welcome to the workshop 'Extend SAP S/4HANA with SAP Cloud Platform Extension Suite.\
+Welcome to the workshop 'Extend SAP S/4HANA with SAP Cloud Platform Extension Suite'.\
 This workshop will guide you step-by-step through the process of
 - creating new data models and a service using the Cloud Application Programming Model (CAP)
-- integrates a service from the [SAP API Business Hub](https://api.sap.com/)
+- integrating a service from the [SAP API Business Hub](https://api.sap.com/)
 - creating a List Report Object Page application based on Fiori elements (FE) using the new service
 - configuring and running a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to the SAP Cloud Platform

 ## Set up Business Application Studio in an SAP Cloud Platform Trial Account

-If you don't have an SAP Cloud Platform account already, you can create your own [here](https://www.sap.com/products/cloud-platform/get-started.html).
+If you don't have an SAP Cloud Platform account already, you can create your own [here].(https://www.sap.com/products/cloud-platform/get-started.html).

 ### New Trial Users

-After having registered your new user, start your trial via [this link](https://account.hanatrial.ondemand.com/register)\
+1. After having registered your new user, start your trial via [this link](https://account.hanatrial.ondemand.com/register)\
-At first time log in, you'll be asked to select your preferred region.
-To be able to perform all exercises in this tutorial, you have to select either Europe (Frankfurt) - AWS or US East (VA) - AWS.
+2. Logging in for the first time, you'll be asked to select your preferred region.
+To be able to perform all exercises in this tutorial, select either Europe (Frankfurt) - AWS or US East (VA) - AWS.
 This will start the set up of your account.

 ![Trial Setup](../ex0/images/00_00_0010.png)

 Your subaccount, org and space are created automatically, along with the necessary role configurations and subscriptions.\
-When this is done, the subaccount overview page is shown.
+3. When this is done, the subaccount overview page is shown.

 ### Existing Trial Users

-In your subaccount, choose **Subscriptions** in the left-hand navigation.\
+1. In your subaccount, choose **Subscriptions** in the left-hand navigation.\
-Choose **SAP Business Application Studio** in the list of available subscriptions.\
+2. Choose **SAP Business Application Studio** in the list of available subscriptions.\
 Choose **Subscribe**.\
-Navigate back to your subaccount overview page.
+3. Navigate back to your subaccount overview page.

 ### Access SAP Business Application Studio